Best Organic Cleansers for Sensitive Skin in 2026

 Cleansing comes first, obviously, to remove barriers that prevent other products from penetrating.
 Clean skin absorbs subsequent products up to 30% more effectively than uncleaned skin.

-Toning (optional, honestly) can help rebalance pH after cleansing and prepare skin for treatments.
-But if you’re using a pH-balanced organic cleanser, you might not need this step at all.
+Toning (optional) can help rebalance pH after cleansing and prepare the skin for treatments.
+However, if you’re using a pH-balanced organic cleanser, you might not need this step.

 Treating means serums, essences, or active ingredients applied to address specific concerns.
-These go on clean, slightly damp skin for maximum absorption.
+Apply these to clean, slightly damp skin for maximum absorption.

 Moisturizing seals everything in and provides occlusion to prevent water loss.
 This is non-negotiable for sensitive skin—never skip your moisturizer after cleansing.